redguava/cliniko-api/readme.md

 Please give us feedback on how we can make the API better.

-*  Join [Cliniko API User's Group](https://groups.google.com/a/redguava.com.au/d/forum/cliniko-api) to stay updated and exchange infromation with Cliniko API Developers.
+*  Join [Cliniko API Developers Group](https://groups.google.com/a/redguava.com.au/d/forum/cliniko-api) to stay updated with any changes and exchange infromation with Cliniko API Developers.
 *  For feature requests or bugs please use GitHub issues.
 You can also fork this project and send a pull request with any improvements.

 Want to talk to us?
 Send an email through to support@cliniko.com and we'll make sure it gets to the developers.